lino-framework/cg/docs/hosting.rst

-        Installs and maintains the software on a given :term:`Lino server`, either as the :term:`system administrator` of a :term:`site operator` or for a :term:`hoster` who provides
-        :term:`application hosting` to their customers.
+        Installs and maintains the software on a given :term:`Lino server`, either as the :term:`system administrator` of a :term:`site operator` or for a :term:`hosting provider` who provides :term:`application hosting` to their customers.

         Takes care of the maintenance and security of those servers.